amckenna41/iso3166-2/README.md

   <!-- <img src="https://upload.wikimedia.org/wikipedia/commons/e/e3/ISO_Logo_%28Red_square%29.svg" alt="iso" height="300" width="400"/> -->
 </div>

-> Custom-built Python wrapper for RestCountries API (https://restcountries.com/) which includes an abundance of information about all ISO3166 countries.
+> iso3166-2 is a lightweight custom-built Python wrapper for RestCountries API (https://restcountries.com/) which includes an abundance of information about all ISO3166 countries.
 But this package also includes information about all countrys' ISO 3166-2 subdivision codes & names, which is absent from RestCountries.
 Available via a Python software package; a demo is available [here][demo].

 Table of Contents
 -----------------